Eliminater30013/GAN/README.md

 - `--lr` learning rate
 - `--gan_mode` type of GAN used, either lsgan or vanilla
 - `--which_model_netG` generator type; fusion, unet_256, or resnet_9blocks
+- See the options folder for more options when training/testing

 <img src="https://github.com/Eliminater30013/GAN/blob/main/imgs/Network.jpg" width="512"/>